imranhasan22/handbook_imran/web/javascript.md

 - Promises
 - Let and Const
 - Rest and Spread Operators
+## DOM
+The Document Object Model (DOM) is a programming interface for web documents(XML/HTML).
+It represents the structure of a web page in a tree-like model, allowing developers to access and manipulate elements on a page using JavaScript.

+__Key Concepts of DOM:__
+- Tree Structure
+- Nodes and Elements
+- DOM Manipulation

+NodeJS doesn't have DOM, DOM can only be accessed in the browser.
 ## Syntactic Sugar
 It refers to syntax that makes code easier to write and read but doesn't add new functionality to the language.
 It actually a shorthand for a common operation that could be expressed in an alternate.
 - Arrow Functions